-Bitcoin (BTC) can be stored in digital wallets, which store the private keys that you need to access a bitcoin address and spend your funds.
-Read to find which kind suits you best?
+Bitcoin wallets store the private keys you need to access a bitcoin address and spend your money.
+But which one is best for you?
+Read this article to find it out.

-Just like with your bank account or physical wallet, you need a place to store your bitcoin after purchasing it.
+Just like with your bank account or physical wallet, you need a place to store your bitcoins after you buy them.

-Bitcoin is stored in crypto wallets - a type of computer software that connects to the Bitcoin network.
+Bitcoin is stored in digital wallets - a type of computer software that connects to the Bitcoin network.
 Just like bank cards have account numbers, digital wallets feature a unique address that can be shared with others when you make transactions.
-Bitcoin wallets store the private keys that you need to access a bitcoin address and spend your funds.